Western Australia Rangelands Conservation Initiative

 Project Information:

-Environmentally, the project is situated in the arid Murchison bioregion, a landscape defined by its red earth and Mulga woodlands.
-The area typically receives low and highly variable rainfall, averaging between 200mm and 250mm annually, with precipitation occurring in both winter and summer.
-The soils are predominantly red sandy earths, shallow loams, and extensive red-brown hardpan plains, which support the region's characteristic Acacia shrublands.
+Environmentally, the Murchison region is classified as arid to semi-arid.
+The area experiences low and highly variable rainfall, averaging between 200mm and 250mm annually, which can occur in both winter and summer.
+The soil profile is dominated by red sandy earths, shallow loams, and extensive red-brown hardpan plains.